doublejumptokyo/oasyx-3d-document/how-to-modify-an-asset.md

 **Case 1. if the character model itself is changed using Maya**

-→ The character must be replaced in Unity.
-Case2: When you want to attach a single part to a character using the settings in Unity.
+→ The character must be replaced in Unity*

+*Adding parts also falls under this category if the character's joints have skin weights.

 **Case 2: When you want to attach a part to a character using the settings in Unity**